Ernar2002/news-management-app/README.md

 * `/api/v1/news` - News article management endpoints (GET, POST, PUT, DELETE)
 * `/api/v1/sources` - News source management endpoints (GET, POST, PUT, DELETE)
 * `/api/v1/topics` - News topic management endpoints (GET, POST, PUT, DELETE)

+## Swagger API Documentation
+To access the Swagger UI page and explore the API documentation, please follow the steps below:

+1. Make sure your application is running locally on your machine.

+2. Open your preferred web browser.

+3. In the address bar, enter the following URL: http://localhost:8080/swagger-ui.html.
+Press Enter or Return to navigate to the Swagger UI page.

+4. Once the Swagger UI page loads, you will see a search bar and a list of available endpoints.

+5. To explore a specific API endpoint, follow these steps:

+a.
+Locate the input field labeled "Explore".

+b.
+Enter /v1/api-docs into the input field.
+This value represents the endpoint you want to explore.

+c.
+As you type, the Swagger UI page will automatically filter and display matching endpoints.